dansantinojones/penalty-shootout/README.md

 ## Technologies Used
 [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)
-* HTML was used as the building block of the projects content and structure.
+* HTML was used as the building block of the content and structure of the project.

 [CSS](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics)
 * CSS was used to style the web content across the page.